bitnami/readme-generator-for-helm/README.md

 - For a parameter: `## @param fullKeyPath [modifier?]
 Description`.
 - For a section: `## @section Section Title"`.
-- To skip an object and all its childrens:   `## @skip fullKeyPath`.
+- To skip an object and all its children: `## @skip fullKeyPath`.
-- To add a description for an intermediate object (i.e. not final in the YAML tree): `## @extra fullkeyPath Description`
+- To add a description for an intermediate object (i.e. not final in the YAML tree): `## @extra fullkeyPath Description`.

 All the tags as well as the two initial `#` characters for the comments style can be configured in the [configuration file](#configuration-file).

 > IMPORTANT: tags' order or position in the file is NOT important except for the @section tag.
 The @section that will include in the section all the parameters after it until a new section is found or the file ends.

 The `modifier` is optional and it will let you override the value of an object.
-Currently there two modifiers supported:
+Currently supported modifiers:

 - `[array]` Indicates that the value of the parameter must be set to `[]`.
 - `[object]` Indicates that the value of the parameter must be set to `{}`.